bjackman/locali-ci/README.md

 TODOS:

+ - integration_test fails if you haven't already built the binary, because the test_bin package I'm using assumes it's already been built, because it assumes that it's being run as an integration test (in which case Cargo would take care of building the binary).
  - Shutdown still does not happen cleanly on my kernel repo.
 At least one reason for this seems to be that child processes inherit the SIGINT.
  - Bug: I don't see any "Started" statuses in my status render.
 Not sure if this